isomerpages/mlaw-acd/_compliance/1-transaction-based-requirements.md

 CDD is the process of obtaining your customers' identifying information and verifying who they are before transacting with them.
 The objective is to help you determine the ML/TF risks and take appropriate mitigating measures to address them.

 In the event where you are unable to perform or complete the required CDD, you must not carry out the transaction with the customer.
 You should terminate any transaction entered into with the customer and consider whether to file a STR.
 If you suspect that the customer is in the listings for terrorist designation and designated individuals and entities, you must stop the transaction and report to the police.
-Please refer to our [Guidelines for more information](/images/Guidelines%20for%20regulated%20dealers_20190828_V1.1Final.pdf){:target="_blank"}.
+Please refer to our [Guidelines](/images/Guidelines%20for%20regulated%20dealers_20190828_V1.1Final.pdf){:target="_blank"} for more information.

 #### <a id="Enhanced Customer Due Diligence"></a> Enhanced Customer Due Diligence